steinwurf/wurfapi/test/data/template_recordings/builtin_class_synopsis.rst

 Description
 -----------
 The coffee machine object serves as your applications entry point for brewing coffee.
-You have to remember to fill the :ref:`project::coffee::machine::water_tank <project::coffee::machine::water_tank>` though.
+You have to remember to fill the project::coffee::machine::water_tank though.